-In addition to honing his unique voice via The JHP, Hartwell finds himself an in-demand sideman with other projects in the area and in diverse genres.
-His vast musical sensibilities find him equally at-home interpreting time-worn jazz standards to filling in studio work for pop, hip-hop, RnB artists and more.
+In addition to honing his unique voice as a composer in his larger group, Hartwell also finds himself an often in-demand sideman for other projects in the area, in diverse genres.
+His vast musical sensibilities find him equally at-home interpreting time-worn jazz standards to filling in studio work for pop, RnB, hip-hop artists and more.

-Last but not least, Julian continues to explore a more nuanced and exploratory approach with a growing repertoire of neo-classical meets jazz compositions for solo piano.
-He is currently working towards his first full-length solo piano record slated for an anticipated 2020 release, which will surely unveil yet another dimension to the artistry of this up-and-coming young artist already making waves in the jazz world and beyond.
+Last but not least, Julian continues to explore a more nuanced and exploratory approach in original compositions for solo piano.
+He is currently working towards his first full-length solo piano record, which will surely unveil yet another dimension to the artistry of this up-and-coming young artist already making waves in the jazz world and beyond.

 . . .